Hua Hin Night Markets Guide 2026: 7 Markets Compared

 What sets Patio Oldtown apart is its cleanliness and thoughtful amenities.
 There are proper toilets (a rarity at Thai markets), plenty of bins for rubbish, and comfortable seating arrangements.

-• For families or those who find the traditional markets overwhelming, Patio Oldtown offers a more relaxed introduction to Thai market culture.
+- For families or people who find traditional markets overwhelming, Patio Oldtown is a more relaxed introduction to Thai market culture.
 The layout is spacious enough to navigate easily, even during busy periods.

-• Don’t miss the art gallery on the first floor, which contains interesting exhibits on old Hua Hin—it’s a nice cultural touch that most visitors overlook.
+- Don’t miss the art gallery on the first floor with exhibits on old Hua Hin—most visitors overlook it.

-• If you’re a vegetarian, you’ll be pleased to know that Patio Oldtown offers more vegetarian-friendly options than most Thai markets, making it a welcome find for non-meat eaters.
+- If you’re vegetarian, Patio Oldtown has more vegetarian-friendly options than most Thai markets.

 Where: Connected to Hua Hin Night Market, across from Hua Hin Temple

-How to Get There: Easily accessible by walking through Hua Hin Night Market or taking a songtaew to the main night market area.
+How to Get There: Walk through Hua Hin Night Market or take a songtaew to the main night market area.

 Pai Mai Market

-Pai Mai Market, also known locally as the “Tuesday Market,” represents another facet of Hua Hin’s diverse market scene.
-Operating exclusively on Tuesdays, this market offers a middle ground between the purely local experience of Sa-pan-pa and the tourist-oriented atmosphere of Cicada or Tamarind.
+Pai Mai Market, also known locally as the “Tuesday Market,” is only open on Tuesdays.
+It sits somewhere between the purely local experience of Saphan Pla and the tourist-oriented atmosphere of Cicada or Tamarind.

 Pai Market at a glance:

-Located at 3/107 Khan Khlong Road behind the railroad, Pai Mai is particularly worth visiting if you’re staying longer in Hua Hin and want to explore beyond the main tourist markets.
+It’s at 3/107 Khan Khlong Road behind the railroad.
+If you’re staying longer in Hua Hin and want to explore beyond the main tourist markets, this is worth visiting.
 I’ve made it a regular Tuesday stop during my extended stays.

 What’s for Sale?

-Pai Mai Market offers an eclectic mix of goods, arranged across a well-organised layout of eight alleys dedicated to food stalls and two for consumer goods.
-Food is a major focus, with numerous stalls selling both ingredients and prepared dishes.
-The ready-to-eat food section has a selection of regional Thai specialties alongside international options like sushi and pizza.
+Pai Mai Market is arranged across eight alleys for food stalls and two for consumer goods.
+Food is the main focus, with lots of stalls selling both ingredients and prepared dishes.
+The ready-to-eat food section has regional Thai specialties alongside international options like sushi and pizza.

-The fresh produce section is particularly impressive, offering fruits and vegetables at prices much lower than you’ll find in tourist areas or supermarkets.
-If you’re self-catering, this is the place to stock up.
+The fresh produce section is impressive, with fruits and vegetables at prices much lower than tourist areas or supermarkets.
+If you’re self-catering, this is where to stock up.

 How’s the Entertainment?

-While Pai Mai doesn’t offer the same level of structured entertainment as the main tourist markets, you’ll occasionally find live music adding to the vibe.
-The real entertainment comes from the lively local atmosphere—this market is frequented by Hua Hin residents rather than being designed primarily for tourists.
+Pai Mai doesn’t have the same level of structured entertainment as the main tourist markets.
+You’ll occasionally find live music, but the real entertainment is the lively local atmosphere—this market is for Hua Hin residents rather than tourists.

 What About the Prices?

-Prices at Pai Mai sit comfortably below those at the tourist markets.
-In fact, some locals describe it as “Cicada and Tamarind combined, but cheaper.”
+Prices at Pai Mai sit comfortably below the tourist markets.
+Some locals describe it as “Cicada and Tamarind combined, but cheaper.”
 Food is particularly good value, with most dishes costing between 50-80 baht.
-Clothing and other goods are priced for the local market, making it a good place to pick up essentials if you’re staying in Hua Hin for a while.
+Clothing and other goods are priced for locals, making it a good place to pick up essentials if you’re staying in Hua Hin for a while.

-Bargaining is expected for non-food items, but prices generally start lower than at Cicada or the Hua Hin Night Market, so the final price typically represents value.
+Bargaining is expected for non-food items, but prices generally start lower than at Cicada or the Hua Hin Night Market.

 Insider Tips and What I Love